Bubazi Health Center Water Project – Rwanda

 Week Six – Week Eight – 7 days: Site cleaning

 Claude Kaliza, the Engineer, will be the project manager.
-He is reliable and efficient, and has already created an extensive report, at no cost, with pipeline maps, cost analysis and project timeline.
+He is reliable and efficient, and has already created an extensive report, at no cost, with pipeline maps, cost analysis, and a project timeline.

 The community will be providing the labor for trench excavation of the total length of the Gakoma line, 500 m of excavation, and 40% of the backfilling and compacting of the entire length of 500 m.